-- Working in a soup kitchen and providing food: she would usually be joined by Dennis. - Lucy and Dennis taking food and other items to a tenant who had recently given birth and was short of money. - Lucy would often source items for tenants who were struggling financially. - Dennis would often drive Lucy to work appointments.
+- Lucy and Dennis taking food and other items to a tenant who had recently given birth and was short of money. - Lucy would often source items for tenants who were struggling financially. - Dennis would often drive Lucy to work appointments.
 On the face of it, this was thought to be in order to ensure that Lucy did not have to worry about being over the alcohol limit to drive herself (Lucy's employer was not aware of this). - Lucy was worried about the alcohol testing that was to be introduced at work and had purchased her own breathalyser (over £300) to test her alcohol levels.

-6.3.12 Domestic Abuse
+1.27 Domestic Abuse